Contact Us

 Tom Martin

-Before founding River Runners for Wilderness in 2002, Tom Martin founded the Grand Canyon Private Boaters Association, the Grand Canyon Hikers and Backpackers Association, and the Grand Canyon Wilderness Alliance.
-Tom currently works as a physical therapist at the Grand Canyon Clinic at the South Rim of Grand Canyon National Park.
-Tom is author of Day Hikes from the River, the first hiking guide written for river runners in Grand Canyon National Park, and with Duwain Whitis, Guide to the Colorado River in the Grand Canyon, Lee's Ferry to South Cove.
+Before founding River Runners for Wilderness in 2002, Tom founded the Grand Canyon Private Boaters Association.
+He volunteers for the Grand Canyon Hikers and Backpackers Association, the Grand Canyon Historical Society, and worked as a physical therapist at the Grand Canyon Clinic at the South Rim for twenty years.
+Tom authored Day Hikes from the River, the first hiking guide written for river runners in Grand Canyon National Park, and with Duwain Whitis, Guide to the Colorado River in the Grand Canyon, Lee's Ferry to South Cove.
+Tom also wrote Big Water, Little Boats, and edited Otis Marston's From Powell to Power.

 Photo: Tom Martin in the Grand Canyon (copyright Tom Martin)